-- Use ganciclovir exactly as your doctor tells you to.
-It is likely your doctor will advise you to use the drops five times a day until your eye is better, and then to continue to use them three times a day for a further seven days.
+- Use ganciclovir eye gel exactly as your doctor tells you to.
+It is likely that your doctor will advise you to use the drops five times a day until your eye is better, and then to continue to use them three times a day for a further seven days.
 Space out the doses evenly during the hours you are awake.

 - If you are using any other eye drops or eye ointments, leave at least five minutes between applying each preparation.
 It is likely you will be advised to use ganciclovir last.